meatnordrink/notebook/ads/ads.md

 ### Testing

 * *IG stories:*
   * (Dec 31st) One ad from Sept. creative doing well.
 Turned off other (which entails higher budget for remaining ad), and linked to IG account.
 Cost/acquistion was .89.
-See how that does; if it continues to do similarly/better, try some variations. **todo**
+See how that does; if it continues to do similarly/better, try some variations.
+    * Jan 13th - still about .90/ad target; increased budget to $3.00.
   * **todo** need to add in some more creative, before considering retargeting, prob.
 * *Retargeting:*
+ * Turned off one of these groups...examine more carefully/turn up significantly one week, see if impact.
+(Jan 13)
 * *Onboard-End:*
+ * For both this and signed-up, right now just turning off ads that have high spend/groups if all ads are high.
+If it seems like I'm narrowing too much, either lower budget, re-enable, or introduce new creative.
+(Jan 13)
 * *Signed-up:*

-* *Regionally Targeted*
-  Performing badly after Christmas; turned off (Dec 31)
-* *Anxiety*
-  Did well, but users from this pathway converted to purchase very poorly; turned off ~ Dec 16.
+  * Increased minimum spend on new-year's ad group to $3/day (was spending about $2, learning limited...).
+Once more data, shut off a couple of the ads. ( Jan 13 )

 ### To check/Do